FotiadisM/tabset.nvim/README.md

 ## Why

 Mostly for fun, since it's my first plugin.
 However, I have seen most people creating files under the `ftplugin` folder to control the behaviour of tab.
 I wanted to avoid creating a file for every file type so I made this plugin.
 Do we really need a plugin for something like this?
-I don't know, maybe note, but I made it anyway.
+I don't know, maybe not, but I made it anyway.

 ## Installation